ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 For usage on HPC clusters, we recommend using the containerized image available from [here](https://github.com/OxfordSKA/OSKAR/releases), or alternatively built from `docker` or `singularity`.

 ### Conda Environment
-The pipeline utilizes the dependencies specified by `environment.yaml`.
+The pipeline utilizes the dependencies specified in `environment.yaml`.
 The conda environment configuration file can be used to set up a virtual environment with which to run the Python scripts.

 To set up the environment for running the pipeline:
 ```